co-cart/co-cart/plugins/cocart/readme.txt

 ## The API

-CoCart Lite provides the basic needs to help you get started with **headless ecommerce**.
+CoCart provides the basic needs to help you get started with **headless ecommerce**.

 #### Products API